smart-on-fhir/cumulus-library-opioid/cumulus_library_opioid/vocab/README.md

 ### `[steward]_vsac` (prev curated)

 A list of codes and display names derived by looking up a specific value set OID via the VSAC API.
-It should be of the same format as `rxn_curated`
+It should be of the same format as `all_rxnconso_keywords`

 ## RxNorm-VSAC Builder